taylorjg/Money/README.md

 ---

+"We'll make a to-do list to remind us wat we need to do, to keep us focused, and to tell us when we are finished."

+(page 4)

+---

 * Fake It - Return a constant and gradually replace constants with variables until you have the real code.
 * Use Obvious Implementation - Type in the real implementation.